maxou00/wobb/changelist.md

 # Changes List applied to the provided schema.

-###### Note: Everytime you will see a property named `uid` remember it means `user identifier`.
+Note: Everytime you will see a property named `uid` remember it means `user identifier`.
 I will use specially that name to track user on entities.
 It It links to the user's __sub__ property in the user pool pf the project. `sub` is based on uuid and is unique, non-reassignable.
 Also, composite properties formatted as JSON as stored as AWSJson (stringified).

+Renamed every `Infleuncer(s)` to `Influencer(s)`

 ### Entity `Profile`
     - added `uid`.